richardkentgates/j-make/README.md

 # Useless Client-Side Website Rendering

-There are 4 required components of this project.
-The J-Make javascript, JQuery, the body.json file, and strict directory structure.
-Element is populated by directory calls to index files keep element content segregated on the server, allowing for drop-in style plugin per-element and a decentralized framework.
+*There are 4 required components of this project.
+The J-Make javascript, JQuery, the body.json file, and strict directory structure.*

-J-Make calls to directories to populate elements, so you can use .html, .php, or whatever server-side scripting you prefer for index files.
+J-Make uses a JSON array to generate the DOM from the body down, then populates elements by making calls to corosponding directoris.
+By generating elements and pupulating them from directory calls keeps element allows for drop-in style plugins per-element, decentralizes the server-side aspects of a website, and allows for varied scripting languages without sitewide integration.

 ## JQuery